Automattic/jetpack/docs/development-environment.md

 Run `yarn docker:start` to get a WordPress container with Jetpack mapped into it, running.

 Run `yarn docker:stop` to get the container stopped.

+Run `yarn docker:build` go rebuild the docker container if you made changes to `Dockerfile` or the `run.sh` script.